-Property owners have permitted hiking access through their lands since the days of Robbins and Davis.
-The need for preserving public access and maintaining the trail prompted the formation of the Friends of the Wapack (FOW) to keep it open for future generations.
+Property owners along the Wapack Trail have permitted hiking access through their lands since the trail was founded in 1923 by Marion Davis and Frank Robbins .
+The need for preserving public access and maintaining the trail prompted the formation of the Friends of the Wapack.

 The Friends of the Wapack, Inc. is recognized as a charitable corporation under Section 501(c)(3) of the US IRS code.
-It receives financial support primarily from members, with additional assistance from the Appalachian Mountain Club and other contributors.
+All contributions are tax-deductible to the extent allowed by law.

-Friends of the Wapack, Inc. Board Members FY2014
+Friends of the Wapack, Inc. Board Members FY2016

 Standing Committee Chairs:

 Section Captains have adopted a section of the Wapack Trail or one of the side trails maintained by the Friends.
 They perform much of the basic trail maintenance.
 Here they are, listed North to South by adopted section/trail.